mariobkp/capstone_1/README.md

 </p>

-Now that we can see how the samples are distributed, I'd like to see how each of these countries fairs by total points, or total cup points.
+Now that we can see how the samples are distributed, I would like to see how each of these countries fairs by total points, or total cup points.

 <p align="center">